-2. Section GG – The Zimmet team touted Section GG as an opportunity for therapy and nursing to collaborate.
-Higher scores in section GG means higher levels of functional independence.
+The Zimmet team touted Section GG as an opportunity for therapy and nursing to collaborate.
+Higher scores in section GG mean higher levels of functional independence.
 Section GG starts on Day 1.
 However, remember that Section G will still be used on OBRA assessments.

-3. SLP Component – Steven Littlehale’s insight was outstanding.
+Steven Littlehale’s insight was outstanding.
 He referred to identifying and treating Cognitive Impairment as the “lynchpin to success in the SLP component.”
-According to Littlehale, Cognitive Impairment has been linked to higher rates of re-hospitalization, higher Part A length of stay in the SNF and more frequent ER visits.
-Having an expert speech-language pathologist identify and treat cognitive impairment will not only lead to increased reimbursement in the SLP component, it will also prevent costly adverse events down the road.
+According to Littlehale, Cognitive Impairment has been linked to higher rates of re-hospitalization, higher Part A length of stay in the SNF, and more frequent ER visits.
+Having an expert speech-language pathologist identify and treat cognitive impairment will not only lead to increased reimbursement in the SLP component but will also prevent costly adverse events down the road.

 Marc Zimmet was very clear to identify items like Medicaid rates “cut to the bone,” bed prices, and Institutional Special Needs Plans (ISNIP) as more pressing issues for the SNF industry than PDPM.